back-jond1992/front-end-katas/10-position/position.md

 <img src="./css-example.png" alt="box sizing after" width="400"/>

-In the example above, the left image will be the default positioning of the **child** element when seeting it's position to **absolute**.
-The square on the right is the outcome of setting it's top and left positioning attributes to 30px.
+In the example above, the left image will be the default positioning of the **child** element when setting it's position to **absolute**.
+The square on the right is the outcome of setting its top and left positioning attributes to 30px.

 ---